cariad/earth/README.md

 site = "@PrinterOnFire"

 [params]
+  # Name of the image in your images page bundle to display in the sidebar.
+  # Optional and defaults to no image.
+  avatar: me

   # Fathom Analytics (referral link: https://usefathom.com/ref/TVWIFS) site ID.
   # Optional and defaults to no Fathom integration.
   fathom = "MACARONI"